lostdecade/manor/_posts/2013-12-20-what-2013-was-like-html5.md

 Regarding engines, [ImpactJS][4] was the leader of the pack, despite the $99 USD price tag.
 [Phaser][5] has been picking up steam as an open source alternative, and there are many other solid choices.
 The tooling has a long way to go, but things are looking bright for the future, with offerings like Intel’s [XDK][6] and PlayCanvas’s [cloud-based IDE][7] pushing forward every day.

-# Where was the money?
+# How did we make money?

 As with any technology, there are many different approaches to monetizing an application.
 HTML5 doesn’t really have any limitations here, as it’s perfectly capable of supporting premium downloads, F2P with IAP, subscription models, or probably any other crazy scheme.
 That said, monetizing consumer products is hard, and this year it was easier for HTML5 games to make money through B2B deals.